ilarisahi/platformer/README.md

 You need to have an Apache server and MySQL server.
 You can get both for example via [XAMPP](https://www.apachefriends.org/index.html).
 You can use the `database.sql` to generate the correct database tables.

+You will also need a Facebook Application and its ID.
+[Click here for more information](https://developers.facebook.com/docs/facebook-login/web).

 ### Installing

 Just transfer all the files to a live Apache server.
 Remember to modify `db_config.php` and `fb_config.js` with correct information.

 ## Built With